finom/tsimmes/README.md

 $([document.querySelector('.one'), document.querySelector('.two')])
 ```

-That means when you make your own library (VanillaJS "plugin") you can use **bala** in case if you don't know which arg type will be passed by a programmer.
+That means when you make your own library (VanillaJS "plugin") you can use **tsimmes** in case if you don't know which arg type will be passed by a programmer.

 ```js
 const myCoolLibrary = (el) => {